isomerpages/moe-concordpri/_departments/Science/Science.md

 <img style="width:45%" src="/images/Colours.jpg">

 <p style="text-align:justify"></p><li>At COL.OURS, we believe that the spirit of scientific inquiry begins early.
-Although there is no formal Science curriculum at the Primary 1 and 2 levels, our young learners are immersed in richand exciting experiences that ignite their curiousity about the world around them.
+Although there is no formal Science curriculum at the Primary 1 and 2 levels, our young learners are immersed in rich and exciting experiences that ignite their curiosity about the world around them.
-</li><li>Through engaging science videos, hand-on activities both inside and outside the classroom, and a thoughtfully curated selection of non-frictionScience books, students are encourageed to explore, ask questions, and discover.
+</li><li>Through engaging science videos, hand-on activities both inside and outside the classroom, and a thoughtfully curated selection of non-fiction Science books, students are encouraged to explore, ask questions, and discover.
 </li><li>COL.OURS@ Primary 1&amp;2 lays a strong foundation for a lifelong love of Science by nurturing inquisitive minds and a sense of wonder in every child.

 <br>